swiftlang/swift/docs/ABI/Mangling.rst

 tables for C and C++ types.
 To make a foreign type usable in Swift in the same way as a native type, the Swift compiler must generate these symbols.
 Specifically, each Swift module that uses a given C or C++ type generates the necessary Swift symbols.
-For the example above Swift will generate following nominal type descriptor symbol for ``CxxStruct``:
+For the example above the Swift compiler will generate following nominal type descriptor symbol for ``CxxStruct`` while compiling the ``main`` module:

 .. code::